rdbc-io/rdbc-pgsql/rdbc-pgsql-doc/docs/index.md

 ## Supported PostrgreSQL versions

-The driver aims to support three latest stable PostgreSQL versions.
-Currently it means supporting PostgreSQL 9.6.x, 9.5.x and 9.4.x.
-The driver is tested against only these three versions but in fact, it should work with all versions since 7.4.
+The driver aims to support two latest stable PostgreSQL versions.
+Currently it means supporting PostgreSQL 10.x and 9.6.x.
+The driver is tested against only these two versions but in fact, it should work with all versions since 7.4.

 ## Getting help